aphyr/distsys-class/README.markdown

 - We call each part of a distributed system a *node*
   - Also known as *processes*, *agents*, or *actors*

-### Nodes as linearization points
+### Nodes

 - Characteristic latency
   - Operations inside a node are "fast"
   - Operations between nodes are "slow"
   - What's fast or slow depends on what the system does
+- Nodes are coherent
+  - You know when problems occur
+  - Things effectively happen in order
+  - Typically modeled as some kind of single-threaded state machine
 - A node could *itself* be a distributed system
-  - But for the purposes of analysis, we say it's a single coherent process
-  - Things on a node appear to occur in a well-defined order
-  - Typically modeled as some kind of single-threaded state machine
+  - But so long as that system as a whole provides "fast, coherent" operations, we can treat it as a single node.
+- Formal models for processes
+  - Pi calculus
+  - Ambient calculus
+  - Communicating Sequential Processes
-- Formal models
+- Formal models for node failure
   - Crash-stop
   - Crash-recover
+  - Crash-amnesia
   - Byzantine

 ### Networks as message flows